ThinGrayLine/yahtzee/README.md

 # yahtzee
-just a yahtzee game made for a CS final project (champlain st lambert) (need to edit the folders, sorry!!)
+just a yahtzee game made for a CS final project (champlain st lambert).
+Quite messy really, I'll eventually clean up any errors.
+Feel free to test it and ask for a pull request.
+This was my first attempt at a game using Java, so it's not entirely perfect.
+Made exclusively using Java and JavaFX.

+If you want to use as a reference, please credit, I invested a lot of time into this project.

 made by Grayson Yen, Noah Dohnani, and Giuseppe Caruana

-- screen resolution? (fullscreen or fixed window?)

   REFERENCES:

   PROBABILITIES: